 The activities aimed at preparing this Model involved:

-identification of the internal rules and of the existing protocols – whether or not formalised – with reference only to the areas identified as “at risk of offences”;
+- identification of the internal rules and of the existing protocols – whether or not formalized – with reference only to the areas identified as “at risk of offences”;

-regulation of the ways to manage the appropriate financial resources to prevent the perpetration ACBC - Code of Ethics - 6
+- regulation of the ways to manage the appropriate financial resources to prevent the perpetration ACBC – Code of Ethics – 6 of offences;

 identification of the person/s in charge of supervising the effective implementation of this Model (hereinafter “Surveillance Body” or “SB”), and setting up of a reporting system by and towards the Surveillance Body;